dave-promulgare/sample-project-repo/README.md

 | Gather requirements | Talk to stakeholders to find out rules                       | 1 day         | Identity stakeholders            |
 | Transfer input form | Develop the web form for capturing how many tokens to transfer. | 4 hours       | Create web application framework |

+# Screen Shots

+Provide screen shots of your web interface up and running.

+# Installation Instructions

+Provide instructions on how to install and run your application.